Shrewsbury murder trial due to start today as suspect, 24, accused of killing young dad

 Kai Sainz-Stafford, aged 24, is accused of murdering 35-year-old carpenter Sam Siviter, who died after an incident in Lambourn Drive, Bicton Heath, Shrewsbury on Friday, May 2 this year.

-Sainz-Stafford, of HMP Dovegate, denies murdering Mr Siviter, and is due to stand trial at Stafford Crown Court in front of Judge Sylvia de Bertodano.
+Sainz-Stafford, of no fixed abode, denies murdering Mr Siviter, and is due to stand trial at Stafford Crown Court in front of Judge Sylvia de Bertodano.

 It is expected that a jury will be sworn in today, with witness evidence beginning from tomorrow at the earliest.